Cooble/ChristmasAdventureGame/README.md

 # ChristmasAdventureGame
-- Title is very creative and sufficiently descriptive.

 **Simple point-and-click adventure game written in Java.**

 Currently, only first episode of the game is out. (available in GitHub [Releases](https://github.com/Cooble/ChristmasAdventureGame/releases/download/v1.0/ChristmasGameAdventure.zip))